-As time permits, we will be adding many more of our archived documents and photos related to Hawaii Advocates For Consumer Rights’ and my long personal history to try and see a practical, affordable mass transit system in Honolulu.
-Our direct involvement began in 1992 when AFCR joined with many others to organize and implement a public education campaign resulting in former Councilmember Rene Mancho changing her rail vote from “Yes” to No.” Her no vote literally stopped the train.
+As time permits, we will be adding more of our massive collection of documents and photos related to Hawaii Advocates For Consumer Rights’ (AFCR) and my long, personal history to try and see a practical, affordable mass transit system in Honolulu.
+NOTE: Follow the Honolulu rail saga via cartoonist extraordinaire John Pritchett’s book and on-line gallery of work on the subject HERE

-Although we’ll never know, my personal opinion as to why we were successful was because the rail proponents held many community presentations with large aerial photographs of the various stations with overlaid graphics depicting the massive station footprints.
+Although we’ll never know, my personal opinion as to why we were successful then was because the rail proponents held many community presentations with large aerial photographs of the various stations with overlaid graphics depicting the massive station footprints.
 I attended all of these presentations and watched as people were literally stunned to see how overbuilt and intrusive the project indeed was.
-For example, the Moiliili station at University, King and Beretania put the entire intersection under concrete and obliterated the view plane.
+For example, the Moiliili station at University, King and Beretania put the entire intersection under concrete and obliterated the entire view plane.

 HONOLULU MASS TRANSIT

 How we came close to having the best